york-deng/adapterj-example-spring/README.md

 * Maven 3.0+

 ## Guide
-1. Download adapterj-example-spring
-2. Unpack adapterj-example-spring-master.zip
-3. Run these two Command Lines as below
+1. Run these two Command Lines as below
-4. Open the [URL](http://localhost:8080/adapterj-example-spring) with a web browser
+2. Open the [URL](http://localhost:8080/adapterj-example-spring) with a web browser

 ## Command Lines
 ```